nobukoba/roothbk/README.md

 ```
 Then TEST.root file including the contents of the shared memory TEST is created.

-## shm_monitor: Monitoring the contents of the shared memories on the THTTPserver
+## Monitoring the contents of the shared memories on the THTTPserver: shm_monitor
 Another usefull program is shm_monitor.
 This automatically converts histograms stored in the shared memory on the THTTPserver.
-The histograms can be looked at  http://localhost:port_number with a web browser.
+The histograms are seen at http://localhost:port_number with a web browser.
 This command is suitable to show online histograms.
 ```
 Usage:   shm_monitor port [shm_name_list]
 Example: shm_monitor 8080 TEST,FRED